jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 The subtyping rules and the multiple dispatch algorithm of Julia can be understood as a particular strategy of type class synthesis.
 Note that the understanding that the rules are conceptually type class synthesis rules is not sufficient for determining the details of the rules.

+We should note that *how* to do type class synthesis is a non-trivial topic, and indeed the whole field of theoretic study of subtyping can be understood as exploring a specific family of type class synthesis strategy.
+Academic research on Julia's type system mostly focuses on subtyping, which has been proven to be undecidable.

 ## Parametric polymorphism

 Julia supports quite generic parametric polymorphism.